-We recognize that the Ottawa River Watershed has been the territory of the Indigenous peoples who form the Algonquin Nation today.
-The Kichissipi (Ottawa River) is an ancient trade and travel route through the territory of the Algonquin Nation, as are the shores, islands and portages along the route.
+We recognize that the Ottawa River Watershed has been the ancestral territory of the Indigenous peoples who form the Algonquin Nation today.
+The Kichissipi (Ottawa River) is an ancient trade and travel route through Algonquin territory, as are the shores, islands and portages along this route.

 Our engagement with the area’s Algonquin Anishinabe began before we bought the land and before any designs were conceived.
 Symbolically, the first meeting with stakeholders on the future Zibi site was with Algonquin leaders.
 And it was the first time, to our knowledge, that a private development company had invited Algonquin leadership to take part in a community building project in the National Capital region.

-These efforts at engaging the Algonquin Anishinabe people – most of them voluntary and not required by law – have been endorsed by bodies as diverse as, for example, the National Indigenous Council of Elders and the Ontario Municipal Board.
+These efforts at engaging the Algonquin Anishinabe people – largely voluntary and not required by law – have been endorsed by bodies as diverse as, for example, the National Indigenous Council of Elders and the Ontario Municipal Board.

 We believe this is the most inclusive and robust First Nations engagement program by a private real estate developer, certainly in Eastern Canada, and possibly in all of Canada.

 Consultation and engagement efforts have been sincere, substantive, and meaningful.

 We have met with Algonquin Anishinabe Elders, leaders, communities, Band Councils, social service providers, youth, women and men.
 We have attended Sharing Circles and presented to communities hours away in Ontario, and even further in remote parts of Quebec.
 We have talked with hundreds of Algonquin Anishinabe men and women throughout the territory and on both sides of the provincial border.

 We have reached out to all of the Algonquin Anishinabe communities in both Ontario and Quebec, many of whom had never before participated in consultations related to the National Capital region.